apear9/riskmapr/sensitivity_analysis/READ_ME_PLEASE.txt

 4. For the chosen species, open the associated [SPECIES_NAME]_Numerical.R file.
 5. Adjust the setwd() commands / file paths as indicated in the script file and run the script from start to finish.

-To reproduce the Resoluion sensitivity analysis,
+To reproduce the Resolution sensitivity analysis,

 1. Open the aggregation.R file.
 2. Adjust the setwd() commands / file paths as indicated in the script file.
 Run the script from start to finish.